 How do I access my online courses?

-NCCC students need to be able to utilize the Student Portal, Moodlerooms, and the NCCC electronic mail system.
+NCCC students need to be able to utilize the Student Portal, Blackboard, and the NCCC electronic mail system.
 The steps below will help you gain access to the all of these resources.

-- Using a Web browser like Internet Explorer, “go to” https://www.nccc.edu.
+- Using a Web browser like Google Chrome, “go to” https://www.nccc.edu.
 The North Country Community College home page will display.

 - To access your course, scroll to the bottom of the Home page:

-- Click on the Moodlerooms link on the lower left-hand side of the home page.
+- Click on the Blackboard link on the lower left-hand side of the home page.

-- Log in to Moodlerooms using the same username and password information that you use for your NCCC email and student portal.
+- Log in to Blackboard using your NCCC email address as your username, and the same password you use for your NCCC email and student portal.

-- Click on the link for your course on the Moodlerooms home page.
+- Click on the link for your course on the Blackboard home page.